openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 network provider.

 The main OVN application is ovn-central and it requires at least three units.
-They will be containerised on machines 0, 1, and 2:
+They will be containerised on machines 0, 1, and 2.
+To deploy:

 .. code-block:: none

-   juju deploy -n 3 --to lxd:0,lxd:1,lxd:2 --config neutron.yaml ovn-central
+   juju deploy -n 3 --to lxd:0,lxd:1,lxd:2 --series jammy --channel 22.03/stable --config neutron.yaml ovn-central

 The neutron-api application will be containerised on machine 1:

 .. code-block:: none

-   juju deploy --to lxd:1 --config neutron.yaml neutron-api
+   juju deploy --to lxd:1 --series jammy --channel yoga/stable --config neutron.yaml neutron-api

 Deploy the subordinate charm applications:

 .. code-block:: none

-   juju deploy neutron-api-plugin-ovn
-   juju deploy --config neutron.yaml ovn-chassis
+   juju deploy --channel yoga/stable neutron-api-plugin-ovn juju deploy --channel 22.03/stable --config neutron.yaml ovn-chassis

 Add the necessary relations: